MilitaoLucas/olex2-gui/util/pyUtil/NoSpherA2/NoSpherA2.md

 ## No Afix
 Remove any AFIX constraints from the current model.
 Use with caution, but highly usefull for starting from IAM.

+## DISP
+Add DISP Instructuion to your .ins file based on sasaki table as implemented in olex2.

 ## Keep Wavefunction
 Select to keep a copy of the current wavefunction in the folder you are working.
 Backups of former wavefunctions are kept inside the olex2 folder in that directory.